Online Dating Is So Popular It’s Sparking New Side Gigs. (Yes, They Pay.)

 Airbnb Experiences is a ripe platform to attract dating couples with tailor-made date nights.
-Airbnb soft launched the Experiences feature in 2016.
+Airbnb launched the Experiences feature in 2016.
 Trends in date-night listings are newer still.

 If you’re not familiar with Experiences, it’s a way to make money by hosting a unique activity.
 Think guided meditation on the beach or a craft beer pub crawl that showcases your town’s microbrews.

 Or your listing could be a curated date-night that features hands-on cooking with local cuisine.
 Lucia Celi, a chef in San Diego, overtly targets couples and daters with her listing titled “Date Night Cooking Class.”
-In her Experience, she hosts a two-hour cooking class where couples prepare their own pasta dishes and tiramisu from scratch.
-She charges $68 per person — 20% of which goes to Airbnb.
+In her Experience, she hosts a two-hour Italian cooking class where couples prepare their own pasta dishes and tiramisu from scratch.
+She charges $60 per person — 20% of which goes to Airbnb.